marknesh/firebase-storage-to-google-drive/README.md

 # Firebase Storage To Google Drive

 This Cloud Run Job uploads files from a Google Cloud Storage bucket to Google Drive.
+It supports large file transfers with an execution timeout of up to 24 hours (or up to 7 days in preview), making it suitable for long-running uploads.

 ## ⚙️ Setup Instructions